-• Balloon and/or flower deliveries will be accepted in the office they will be held for the student to pick up after school.
+• Balloon and/or flower deliveries will be accepted in the office.
+They will be held for the student to pick up after school.
+Balloons and/or flowers are not allowed on buses.

 • Students shall keep restrooms neat and clean.
-Restrooms shall be used at lunch and break times, a hall pass is required at any other time.
+Restrooms shall be used at lunch and break times; a hall pass is required at any other time.